 Exhaustion did start to set in as she got deeper into the town, and she came to a stop by the Miner's Respite.
 While she would risk running into Redrock people there, it was the nearest warm place holding open.
 She stowed the heap of junk she had been riding on in the shade just around the corner and stepped up to the entrance.

-The storm had passed two nights ago and left behind skies with not even a cloud in sight.
-The ring, stars, and even green and blue bands of lights made for a nice sight.
-There was a stiff breeze, however, which made the reflection from the sea muddy.
-Still, it was best enjoyed behind a window, as the temperatures outside were dangerous.
+The storm had passed two nights ago and in its wake were clear skies.
+The ring, stars, and even green and blue bands of lights made for a nice view from the coastal colony.
+There was a stiff breeze, however, which made the reflection from the sea muddy, and the very low temperatures meant this view was best enjoyed through a window.

 She was living in the frontier now.
 Her new home a ring of three prefabs and a long concrete barracks that most lived in.
 While this prefab looked and functioned like a bar, it was the closest thing most had to a living room.
 People sat around tables and spoke amongst themselves.
 They had left Ehanis alone at one by the window for now.

 This new life had its drawbacks.
-With a population in the double digits, people remembered her, not just another blue asari doing whatever puts food on her table and ammo in her closet.
-And that fact has already bitten her.
+With a population in the double digits, people remembered her, not just another blue asari doing whatever puts food on her table and clips in the guns.

 "I didn't imagine you'd be sort to look longingly at the stars," a male voice interrupted her train of thought and she looked across the small round table at him.
 It was Staciek, who had given her the ride from Leyto Pangn.
 He was a young, pale human with black untidy hair.
 He was holding a pair of beer bottles and an opener.